 Every digital nomad has different needs and preferences.
-Some prefer a skyscraper environment like that of Dubai, and some prefer greenish and beachy destinations like Bali.
+Some prefer a skyscraper environment like Dubai, and some prefer greenish and beachy destinations like Bali.

 So, the best country for digital nomads depends on their needs and preferences!

-But according to Clubmed’s Digital Nomad Index, the best country most loved by digital nomads is Thailand.
+However according to Clubmed’s Digital Nomad Index, the country most loved by digital nomads is Thailand.
 After that, it’s Sri Lanka, Singapore, Bali, Spain, Portugal, and Croatia.

 The index is based on 8 factors: cost of living, internet speed, weather, etc.

 Georgia’s visa is probably the easiest digital nomad visa to get.
 It doesn’t require a visa run, has a low-income requirement, and has fast visa processing.
 The cost of living is also low in the country.